homieiot/convention/README.md

 * `homie` / **`device ID`** / **`node ID`** / **`property`** / `set`: the device can subscribe to this topic if the property is **settable** from the controller, in case of actuators.

 Homie is state-based.
-You don't tell your smarlight to `turn on`, but you tell it to put it's `on` state to `true`.
+You don't tell your smartlight to `turn on`, but you tell it to put it's `on` state to `true`.
 This especially fits well with MQTT, because of retained message.

 For example, a `kitchen-light` device exposing a `light` node would subscribe to `homie/kitchen-light/light/on/set` and it would receive: